 Booster doses

-No, all COVID-19 vaccines have been effective at reducing the risk of severe illness.
+No, all COVID-19 vaccines have been effective at reducing the risk of severe illness, hospitalization, or death.
 Getting a series of vaccine doses over an extended period of time – like months or years – is common for many vaccines.
-Healthcare providers recommend these vaccine series because over time the vaccine dose effect wanes and another dose is needed to restore optimal protection against new variants of a virus.
-The researchers who developed the COVID-19 vaccines continue to watch for waning immunity, how well the vaccines protect against new strains of the virus, and how that data differ across age groups and risk factors.
-This research has led to updated vaccines.
+Over time. updated vaccine doses are needed to protect against new variants of a virus.
+The researchers who developed the COVID-19 vaccines continue to monitor how well the vaccines protect against new strains of the virus and this research has led to updated vaccines.

 Development, safety, and effectiveness

-It’s true that COVID-19 vaccines were developed more quickly than most previous vaccines, but their development built upon many prior decades of work.
+COVID-19 vaccines were developed more quickly than most previous vaccines, but their development built upon decades of previous work.

 As new variants appear, vaccine researchers will continue to update COVID-19 vaccines to provide the highest level of protection against the virus.